 The technological changes in the last two decades have transformed the engineering systems used in fluid handling industries.
 More suppliers are embracing these technologies to enhance the quality and specifications of their products.
 At the same time, the industries need specified component designed as per the unique requirements of their worksite.
 This necessitated the need to develop pre-approved components despite the higher costs of manufacturing them.

 Due to these factors and cost considerations, many industries diverted their resources on the development of bottom-loading systems that facilitated working at the ground level.
-But, many of these industries failed to realise that ISO tankers were still not designed to work with bottom loading systems due to their design that includes vapour return mechanism.
+But, many of these industries failed to realise that ISO tankers were still not designed to work with bottom loading systems due to their design that includes a vapour return mechanism.
 Hence, they relied on the tried and tested top loading arms.

 How Can Loading Arms Ensure the Compliance with Regulations?